 - Liaison between an insurance agent and the insurance company.

-- Determining coverage amounts and premium along with required terms and conditions, within the guidelines set by insurance carriers.
+- Determining coverage amounts and premiums along with required terms and conditions, within the guidelines set by insurance carriers.

-- Contribute to the pricing of life insurance, health insurance, commercial liability insurance among others.
+- Contribute to the pricing of life insurance, health insurance, and commercial liability insurance among others.

 Insurance underwriting needs an individual who focuses on skill development with a strong analytical base and a high degree of computer literacy as the position requires data analysis and interpretation.

 Consultants can work as independent individuals or with a firm.
-The exposure to several varied situations often contributes to the learning of essential lessons that come handy in the future.
-The practice instills an individual with an extraordinaire amount of discipline and technique essential for a smooth sail in the future.
+Exposure to several varied situations often contributes to the learning of essential lessons that come in handy in the future.
+The practice instils an individual with an extraordinaire amount of discipline and technique essential for a smooth sail in the future.
 With no laid down guidelines, move forward as opportunities come in and leverage them in the right way.

 Tax Policy Analyst

-Tax policy analyst is responsible for analyzing and researching on matters relating to taxation policies of the government and work out the policy structure of the organization such that they comply with each other.
-Modeling tax outlooks along with monitoring and studying the impact of Government taxation initiatives is the main task at hand for a tax policy analyst.
+A tax policy analyst is responsible for analyzing and researching matters relating to taxation policies of the government and working out the policy structure of the organization such that they comply with each other.
+Modelling tax outlooks along with monitoring and studying the impact of Government taxation initiatives is the main task at hand for a tax policy analyst.